 The world is facing a plastic crisis, the status quo is not an option.
 Plastic pollution is a serious issue of global concern which requires an urgent and international response involving all relevant actors at different levels.
 UNEA-3 recognized the importance of the issue and established a mandate for the Ad Hoc Open-Ended Expert Group (AHEG) on Marine Litter and Microplastics which was extended at UNEA-4.
 After several meetings over the last two years, the expert group produced a final report highlighting progress made in addressing plastic pollution and potential responses options for the future.
 UNEA-5 will be the opportunity to further these discussions.

-In the run-up to UNEA-5.1 & UNEA-5.2, the Geneva Beat Plastic Pollution Dialogues aim to facilitate further engagement and discussions among the International Geneva stakeholders and actors across the regions and support coordinated approaches that can lead to more efficient global decision making.
-The first series of dialogues ended in February 2021 and a second series is running until February 2022, addressing a range of issues to prepare for the negotiations at UNEA-5.2.
+In the run-up to UNEA-5.1 & UNEA-5.2, the Geneva Beat Plastic Pollution Dialogues aimed at facilitating further engagement and discussions among the International Geneva stakeholders and actors across the regions and supporting coordinated approaches that can lead to more efficient global decision making.
+The first series of dialogues ended in February 2021 and a second series in February 2022.
+Various side-events on the issue of plastic pollution are held during UNEA-5.2.

-Science-Policy Interface for Chemicals and Pollution @ UNEA-5.2
+Toward a Science-Policy Interface for Chemicals and Pollution

 In 2019, UNEA-4 recognized that science is needed to set priorities, for policymaking and to monitor progress: science-based decision-making should be promoted at all levels, and that the science-policy interface (SPI) needs to be strengthened (resolution 4/8).
 UNEA-4 further requested the Executive Director of UNEP to prepare an assessment of options for strengthening the science-policy interface at the international level.
 Ahead of UNEA-5.2, Costa Rica, Ghana, Mali, Norway, Switzerland, United Kingdom of Great Britain and Northern Ireland, and Uruguay have submitted a Proposal for a draft resolution to establish a Science–Policy Panel to support action on chemicals, waste and pollution.